Take a digital wallet payment

 - Change Apple Pay to Off.

-Enable Google Pay
+Turn on Google Pay

 Sign in to your Worldpay merchant admin interface.